 Become a voting member

-You can apply to become a voting member by filling out our application form.
-The deadline for applications is 29 November 2019.
+You can apply to become a voting member now.
+The deadline for applications is 30 October 2020.

-You will need to decide whether you wish to apply to vote on behalf of your branch or your professional forum (ie your first choice forum) – from Congress 2020 you can no longer apply to vote on behalf of both.
-This change has been made in response to feedback on the selection process.
+You will need to decide whether you wish to apply to vote on behalf of your branch or your professional forum (ie your first choice forum) – you cannot apply to vote on behalf of both.
+This change was made in 2019 in response to feedback on the selection process.